Python SDK KPI APIs

 Created 'Customer Satisfaction' KPI for Chat-Bot use case type

-Created 'Time Saved' KPI for Chat-Bot use case type
+Created 'Resolution Accuracy' KPI for Chat-Bot use case type

 This step only needs to be performed once when setting up your application.
 After defining these KPIs, they'll be available for all instances of the Chat-Bot use case type.